Virat Kohli: International career

 Kohli's international career began in August 2008 when the 19-year-old had a "surprise call-up" to the ODI squad for a tour of Sri Lanka.
 He opened the batting due to injuries to senior players, scoring his first half-century in the fourth match.
 After a brief stint with the India A team, he scored a century against a strong Australian bowling line-up in a tour match.
 Despite an early BCCI contract, Kohli's place in the team was not secure.
 A turning point came in the 2009 Emerging Players Tournament in Australia, where he was the top run-scorer, leading his team to victory with a century in the final.
-This performance cemented his return to the national side.
+This performance cemented his return to the national team.
 He scored his maiden ODI century in December 2009 against Sri Lanka.
 By early 2010, he became the third Indian to score two ODI centuries before turning 22.